 The heel and spur of boot-shaped Italy, Puglia is remote from the better-known parts of the peninsula, and its raw limestone landscape wholly different from the silky richness of central and northern Italy.
 The last day of the tour is spent across the Apennines in Campania.
 This region presents another face of Italy, distinctly southern but with an equally cosmopolitan and pan-Mediterranean cultural history.

 Fly at c.
-11.00am (Alitalia) from London City to Brindisi, via Rome (March), or at c.9.00am via Milan (October) and drive on to Lecce where the first three nights are spent.
+9.00am (Alitalia) from London City to Brindisi, via Milan, and drive on to Lecce where the first three nights are spent.

 Squinzano, Gallipoli, Otranto.
 Explore the Salentine Peninsula, the southernmost tip of the heel of Italy.
 Visit the Abbey of Sta.
 Maria di Cerrate, a 12th-century Romanesque complex.
 Gallipoli was the centre of Byzantine Italy until conquered by the Normans in 1071; the old town is on an off-shore island.
 Otranto, captured by Normans in 1068, has a cathedral with outstanding 12th-century floor mosaics.